MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-debugging-tables.md

 ---

 # Viewing Table Data
-For developers, administrators, or support personnel, it can be useful to view and inspect records and data in tables of the tenant database, particularly when debugging or troubleshooting.
+For developers, administrators, and support personnel, it can be useful to view and inspect records and data in tables of the tenant database, particularly when debugging or troubleshooting.
 To support this need, you can run table objects in the [!INCLUDE[d365fin_md](includes/d365fin_md.md)] Web client.

--   In a production environment, administrators and support can run a table directly from the client by simply modifying the URL.
+-   In a production environment, administrators and support can run a table directly from the client by appending the URL in the browser.

 -   In a development environment, in addition to running a table directly from the client, developers can launch a table automatically when they publish/debug an AL project in Visual Studio.

 > [!NOTE]
-> In the client, the table is read-only, so modifications cannot be made.
+> The table appears as read-only in the client, so modifications cannot be made.

 ## Required permissions
 Whether running the table directly from the client or from Visual Code, your [!INCLUDE[d365fin_md](includes/d365fin_md.md)] user account must have the following permissions: